 My clients have experienced improved digestion, loss of excess weight without counting calories, sleep that brings fresh energy in the morning, and increased happiness as they nourished both their body and soul.
-Whatever your goals, these results will contribute to meeting those goals as well.
+Clients come to me with a wide variety of diagnoses – names assigned to their collection of symptoms – and by addressing the root issues, proper body function is restored.
+Are you ready to discover how good you can feel again?
 What are you waiting for?

 How quickly can I expect results?

-Some of my clients have experienced improvement in a short period of time.
+Some of my clients have experienced improvement in a short period of time, as I do seek to provide relief while we are working deeper.
 Your current health condition, and the medications you are taking, will influence the speed at which you see results.
 Remember that your current condition did not develop quickly.
 The nutritional approach focuses on rebuilding at a cellular level which necessarily takes time, but will also restore life.

 How will we work together?

-We will meet 2 times each month either in person or via phone or Skype if you don’t live in my immediate area.
-With each meeting we will discuss how you are doing, I will teach you new principles, and help you strategize how to incorporate these new principles in your walk toward health.
+We will meet 2 times each month either in person or via Zoom if you don’t live in my immediate area.
+With each meeting we will discuss how you are doing, I will teach you new principles, and help you strategize how to incorporate these new principles in your journey toward health.

 Do you take credit cards?

 Yes!
-I process credit card payments through PayPal.
+I process credit card payments through my online practice platform.